-Blackwell (1953) was the first to compare information structures.
-He did so in the context of one-player games, that is, in one-person decision problems.
-An information structure specifies the distribution over signals that the players receive conditional on any particular state of nature.
-Blackwell defined the notion of one information structure 'being better' than another: an information structure is better than another if in any decision problem the optimal value associated with the former structure is higher than the optimal value associated with the latter.

-Blackwell characterized the information structures that are better than a given one as those that are more informative.
-An information structure is said to be more informative than another if the signals provided by the latter can be reproduced (by using some map, called garbling) from the signals provided by the former.
-This result demonstrates that, in one-player decision problems, information has a positive value: a single agent would always prefer more information to less.
-Matters are more intricate in multi-player interactions.
+Blackwell (1953) was the first to compare information structures in one-player games, that is, in one-person decision problems.
+Blackwell defined a partial order over information structures as follows.
+An information structure is said to be better than another, if in any decision problem the optimal value associated with the one structure is higher than the optimal value associated with the other.
+An information structure is said to be more informative than another if the signals provided by the latter can be reproduced (by using a map, called garbling) from the signals provided by the former.
+Blackwell proved that an information structure is better than another if and only if it is more informative than the other.
+This result demonstrates that in one-player decision problems, information has a positive value: a single agent would always prefer more information to less.

+Matters are more intricate in multi-player interactions:

 - First, the signal each player obtains contains more than just information about the state of nature.
-These signals may be correlated across players, and may partially convey what other players know about the game being played, and what they know about what others know about the actual game, etc. A particular information structure affects the outcome of the game by the direct information it provides about the state of nature, by information it provides about other players' information, and by correlations that might exist between the players' signals.

-- Second, the outcome of a game also depends on the type of mediation the players may resort to.
-Nash equilibrium, for instance, needs no mediation device.
-On the other hand, all sorts of extensions of correlated equilibrium (Aumann (1987), Forges (1993)) to Bayesian games do need some kind of mediation.
-Each solution concept induces a different set of outcomes, and in turn, results in a different criterion of comparison between information structures.

-Third, for any concept there are, typically, multiple solutions, and comparing between sets of outcomes can be done in more than one reasonable way.
-Finally, there is more than one way to extend the definition of "being more informative than".
-Each way depends on the extend to which the particular garbling used changes one player's information about other players' information.
+These signals may be correlated across players, and may partially convey what other players know about the game being played, and what they know about what others know about the actual game, etc. A particular information structure affects the outcome of the game by the direct information it provides about the state of nature, by information it provides about other players' information, and by correlations that might exist between the players' signals. - Second, the outcome of a game also depends on the type of mediation the players may resort to.
+Nash equilibrium, for instance, needs no correlation device.
+On the other hand, all sorts of extensions of correlated equilibrium (Aumann, 1987; Forges, 1993) to Bayesian games do require some kind of mediation.
+Each solution concept induces a different set of outcomes, and in turn, results in a different criterion to compare information structures. - Third, for any solution concept there is typically multiple outcome, and comparing sets of outcomes can be done in more than one reasonable way.
+For any solution concept one could define the notion of being a better outcome by solely referring to the payoff of one player, or to that of a subset of players, or simultaneously to the payoffs of all players, as we do here. - Finally, there is more than one way to extend the definition of "being more informative than".
+Each way depends on the extent to which the particular garbling used changes one player's information about that of the others.

-In this paper we confine ourselves to games with common interests.
+In this paper we extend Blackwell's comparison to games with common interests.
 There are several reasons for dealing separately with games with common interests.
-First, games with common interests are closest in nature to one-player decision problems, in the sense that players would like to behave as one player if they could perfectly share their information and coordinate their actions.
-Second, the results concerning games with common interests pour light on the connections between the existing non-cooperative solution concepts and information structures that provide players with differential signaling in Bayesian games.
-Finally, unlike the general case, in games with common interests there is one outcome which is desired by all players.
-This outcome can be identified with a common payoff, which can be regarded as the 'value' of the game1.
-Indeed, Blackwell's comparison of information structures is extended in a neat manner to games with common interests.
+First, these games are closest in nature to one-player decision problems, in the sense that players would like to behave as one player if they could share their information perfectly and coordinate their actions.
+Second, the connection between existing non-cooperative solution concepts of Bayesian games and information structures is clearest in such games.
+Third, the feasible set of a general Bayesian game is determined by the games generated by identifying linear combinations of the players' payoffs with the payoffs of a common interest game.
+Finally, unlike the general case, in games with common interests there is one outcome, which is mostly desired by all players and can be regarded as the 'value' of the game.